solana-program/program-metadata/README.md

 ## Overview

 The Program Metadata provides the ability to attach metadata information to any program.
 The information is represented by a PDA account with a pre-defined derivation, e.g., it can be used to add the IDL of a program, with a PDA derived using the `"idl"` string.
+This string that identifies the metadata [PDA account](https://solana.com/de/docs/core/pda) is called a seed.

 There are two types of metadata accounts:

 - canonical: these are metadata accounts created by the program upgrade authority.
 They are derived from `[program key, seed]`.
 - non-canonical (a.k.a. _third-party_): these are metadata account created by any authority.
 They are derived from `[program key, authority key, seed]`.

 While there can only be a single canonical metadata account for a pair _(program, seed)_, there can be any number of non-canonical metadata accounts.
-The rationale is to allow anyone to add additional metadata to any program, but also provide a mechanism to differentiate metadata information added by the program upgrade authority.The canonical metadata accounts are very easy to find by using the ProgramId and the seed.
+The rationale is to allow anyone to add additional metadata to any program, but also provide a mechanism to differentiate metadata information added by the program upgrade authority.
 The metadata is either saved on chain in an account or it can be saved to a URL or another account.

 ## Quick Start